GC SITUATION REPORT AND BUSINESS SURVEY RESULTS

 Key Findings

-Cashflow Issues & Cash reserves: 12% (vs 13%) of firms reported cashflow problems.
-Micro-sized firms (<10 employees) were more likely to face cashflow challenges than larger SMEs (50–249+ FTEs), with higher cashflow risks in Construction, Education, Health & Social Care.
-3% (vs 4%) of firms reported late payments from suppliers and customers.
-55% of firms (vs 54%) report having cash reserves to last over 6 months, with 78% of SMEs (0–49 employees) similarly reporting cash reserves for this duration.
-Reserves were highest in Manufacturing, Financial & Professional Services and lowest in Logistics and Engineering.
+Cashflow Issues & Cash reserves: 11% (unchanged) of firms reported cashflow problems.
+Micro-sized firms (<10 employees) were more likely to face cashflow challenges than larger SMEs (50–249+ FTEs), with higher cashflow risks reported in Hospitality, Education, Construction, Health & Social Care, Manufacturing, and Logistics.
+3% (vs 4%) of firms reported late payments.60% of firms (vs 58%) report having cash reserves to last over 6 months, with 67% of SMEs (10–249 employees) reporting cash reserves for this duration.
+Reserves were highest in the BFPS, Construction, Hospitality, Retail, and Engineering, while Health Care and DCTs had the lowest 6+mths reserves.

-Future Support Needs: include innovation 32% (vs 33%), business planning 30% (vs 28%), sales & marketing 28% (unchanged), workforce development & skills 23% (vs 25%) and financial advice 17% (vs 19%).
+Future support needs include business planning 34% (vs 32%), sales & marketing 31% (vs 29%), innovation 30% (unchanged), workforce development 28% (vs 25%) and financial advice 21% (unchanged).

-Recruitment and Skills: 21% (vs 23%) of firms are currently recruiting new staff.
-Recruitment rates are higher amongst SMEs than other sizes of business.
-By sector, recruitment is more active in DCTs, Business Financial & Professional Services, and Manufacturing.
-Life Sciences and Engineering sectors were least likely to be recruiting.
+Recruitment and Skills: 23% (vs 20%) of firms are currently recruiting new staff.
+Recruitment rates (% recruiting) are higher amongst SMEs than other size of businesses.
+By sector, recruitment is more active in BFPS, Retail, Education, Construction, and Hospitality.
+Life Sciences, DCTs and Engineering sectors were the least likely to be currently recruiting between April and June.

 Archived Reports